 Partner & Publisher

 Doug Corbett has had a long and varied career in the magazine business over the past thirty years with both national and regional titles in sales, marketing, editorial, and printing.
 As one of the original partners and publisher of Healing Retreats & Spas magazine Doug experienced publishing in the mind, body, and spirit space and has never looked back.
-After the sale of Healing Retreats in 2001, Doug missed the creative aspects of publishing and dove headlong into the online space in 2003 with the website and ecommerce store Find Bliss based on the concepts he developed at Healing Retreats.
+After the sale of Healing Retreats in 2001, Doug missed the creative aspects of publishing and dove headlong into the online space in 2003 with the website and e-commerce store Find Bliss based on the concepts he developed at Healing Retreats.
 He joined forces with Felicia Tomasko with the merger of Find Bliss and LA Yoga in 2011 to create the Bliss Network.
-An avid athlete throughout his life, when not working on magazines and website, Doug can be found walking the beach, hiking, biking, and golfing—as well as discovering great food, spas, and unique homes and gardens throughout Southern California.
+An avid athlete throughout his life, when not working on magazines and website, Doug can be found hiking, biking, and golfing.

 Bliss Network Creative Director Justine Power believes in the importance of balance and simplicity within her magazine design.
 In the pursuit of excellence, she has spent over 20 years developing the ability to deliver clean and clear design solutions.
 Before branching out to form her own design studio, Justine worked in advertising agencies and fast-paced design studios.
 She spend over two years working as the Senior Designer at Gaiam International where she designed and rebranded much of the merchandise you still see on the shelves today.
 As the creative director at Bliss Network, Justine has incorporated her love of clean and clear typography to help us create the reader-friendly magazine we are proud to deliver every month.